stormreact/dgv077dashboard/README.md

 4. Run `npm start` which would open up the UI at `http://localhost:3000`.The UI gets refreshed automatically after a change in any files inside the src folder.

 You can run `npm run build` to generate the bundled files for production and push them too with your development changes.
 These files are served by Dgraph on the default port at `http://localhost:8080`.

+To get up and running:

+yarn
+npm start